slackapi/bolt-js/docs/_deployments/aws-lambda.md

     // When using the AwsLambdaReceiver, processBeforeResponse can be omitted.
     // If you use other Receivers, such as ExpressReceiver for OAuth flow support
     // then processBeforeResponse: true is required.
 This option will defer sending back
-    // the acknowledgement until after your handler has run to ensure your function
+    // the acknowledgement until after your handler has run to ensure your handler
     // isn't terminated early by responding to the HTTP request that triggered it.

     // processBeforeResponse: true